Tesla sues California county in virus factory closure fight, threatens to leave

 Musk had told employees on Thursday that limited production would restart at Fremont on Friday afternoon.

-Tesla builds more than 415,000 cars per year at the Fremont plant and moving the entire production facility would be a massive undertaking.
+Tesla last year built nearly half a million vehicles at the Fremont plant and moving the entire production facility would be a massive undertaking.

 Dan Ives, a Wedbush analyst, on Saturday estimated it could take the company 12 to 18 months to relocate production.

-The threat to relocate the facility comes as Tesla aims to ramp up production at Fremont of its Model Y sport utility vehicle, the carmaker’s most profitable vehicle to date.
+The threat to relocate the facility comes as Tesla aims to ramp up production at Fremont of its Model Y sport utility vehicle, which it expects to generate record demand and profit margins.

 Musk, who sparred with California officials in March over whether Tesla had to halt production at Fremont, had criticized the lockdown and stay-at-home orders, calling them a “serious risk” to U.S. business and “unconstitutional.”